 As such, it is important that individuals with ADHD learn what rejection sensitivity means, how it manifests in daily life, and how to cope with it in healthy ways.

 What Is Rejection Sensitive Dysphoria?

 Most people would agree that facing rejection, criticism, or failure isn’t fun.
 The difference for people with RSD is that when these universal life experiences occur (or have the potential to occur), the emotional pain that follows is overwhelmingly intense and highly impairing.
-ADHD patients have likened this feeling to having an open wound with pain so catastrophic and terrible that it cannot adequately be put into words.
+ADHD patients have likened this feeling to having an open wound.
+Some report that the pain is so catastrophic and terrible that it cannot adequately be put into words.
 Indeed, the word “dysphoria,” which is Greek for “unbearable,” appears to be an apt term to describe the experience of RSD.

 Additionally, negative events don’t actually need to occur for an intense emotional response to ensue.

-Individuals with RSD will often over-perceive and invent possible threatening scenarios in many aspects of lives, and then behave as if the threat genuinely exists.
-In the case of a first date for instance, someone with RSD might convince themselves that their date will eventually stop responding to their messages.
+Individuals with RSD will often over-perceive and invent possible threatening scenarios in many aspects of their lives.
+Then they will behave as if the threat genuinely exists.
+In the case of a first date, for instance, someone with RSD might convince themselves that their date will eventually stop responding to their messages.
 Consequently, they might decide to cancel at the last minute in order to avoid possibly feeling even more hurt later on.
 For someone with RSD, the mere idea of potential rejection is enough to evoke deeply unpleasant emotions that can deter them from taking risks.
 So although the threat of rejection and failure can be either true or imagined in people with RSD, the emotional agony that results feels gut-wrenchingly real.